 “Try not to be too hard on yourself,” says Urban Tree Connection (UTC) lead farmer Nat Agoos.
 “There’s a never-ending amount of obstacles that can get in the way, but that’s part of the fun.”

-We’re lucky here in Philly, because—like UTC, who’s making all the food from their West Philly farm available to neighbors for free this season—we are home to organizations run by folks who have long understood the importance of feeding ourselves and our community and have been doing it.
+We’re lucky here in Philly, because we’re home to organizations like UTC, run by folks who have long understood the importance of feeding ourselves and our community—and have been doing it.

 Keep reading for their spot-on tips on how to grow food in Philly, or skip ahead to one of these sections: